nutterb/HydeNet/cran-comments.md

 ## Test environments
-* local Windows install (devel)
+* local Windows install (release)
-* win-builder (devel and release)
+* win-builder (devel[2015-10-09 r69501] and release)
+* Ubuntu 12.04 LTS (Travis-CI)

 ## R CMD check results
-Use of the LICENSE file has been corrected to fit with expectations.
-I apologize for this misunderstanding.

-`check` on win-builder returns the NOTE:

-Possibly mis-spelled words in DESCRIPTION:
-  acyclic (9:45)
-  conditionality (11:26)

-We believe these words to be spelled correctly and wish to overlook this note, if possible.

-`check` on win-builder returns the NOTE:

-No repository set, so cyclic dependency check skipped

-We did not observe this NOTE on the local build.
+The local Windows install using the release version returned the expected NOTE about the package maintainer and license file.

 ## Downstream dependencies
 There are no downstream dependencies for this package